Paulthehumen/Laboratory-Activity-Recursion/README.md

 The GCD of 48 and 18 is 6

 ## AI Disclosure
 Claude (Anthropic AI) was used to help design the recursive function structure and add the execution trace print statements.
-The AI-generated code was reviewed and understood before submission.